rearc-data/fred-total-assets/README.md

 `date, WALCL`

-The values within the data field labeled `WALCL` represents the total assets that the U.S. owns at the time of the corresponding field `date`.
+The values within the data field labeled `WALCL` represents the total assets that U.S. federal banks own in U.S. Dollars at the time of the corresponding field `date`.